Model template

 The model folder is the most important one.
 It contains two sub-folders:

-• framework: In this folder, we keep all the necessary code to run the model (assuming dependencies are already installed).
+• framework: In this folder, we keep all the necessary code to run the model (assuming dependencies are already installed) as well as example files.

 • checkpoints: In this folder, we store the model data (pretrained model parameters, scaling data, etc).